-- 105. The expected return on plan assets is one component of the expense recognised in the income statement.
-The difference between the expected return on plan assets and the actual return on plan assets is an actuarial gain or loss; it is included with the actuarial gains and losses on the defined benefit obligation in determining the net amount that is compared with the limits of the 10 % 'corridor' specified in paragraph 92. - 106.
+105 The expected return on plan assets is one component of the expense recognised in profit or loss.
+The difference between the expected return on plan assets and the actual return on plan assets is an actuarial gain or loss; it is included with the actuarial gains and losses on the defined benefit obligation in determining the net amount that is compared with the limits of the 10% 'corridor' specified in paragraph 92.

 The expected return on plan assets is based on market expectations, at the beginning of the period, for returns over the entire life of the related obligation.
-The expected return on plan assets reflects changes in the fair value of plan assets held during the period as a result of actual contributions paid into the fund and actual benefits paid out of the fund. - 107.
-In determining the expected and actual return on plan assets, an enterprise deducts expected administration costs, other than those included in the actuarial assumptions used to measure the obligation.
+The expected return on plan assets reflects changes in the fair value of plan assets held during the period as a result of actual contributions paid into the fund and actual benefits paid out of the fund.

-At 1 January 20X1, the fair value of plan assets was 10 000 and net cumulative unrecognised actuarial gains were 760.
-On 30 June 20X1, the plan paid benefits of 1 900 and received contributions of 4 900.
-At 31 December 20X1, the fair value of plan assets was 15 000 and the present value of the defined benefit obligation was 14 792.
+At 1 January 20X1, the fair value of plan assets was 10,000 and net cumulative unrecognised actuarial gains were 760.
+On 30 June 20X1, the plan paid benefits of 1,900 and received contributions of 4,900.
+At 31 December 20X1, the fair value of plan assets was 15,000 and the present value of the defined benefit obligation was 14,792.
 Actuarial losses on the obligation for 20X1 were 60.

-At 1 January 20X1, the reporting enterprise made the following estimates, based on market prices at that date:
+At 1 January 20X1, the reporting entity made the following estimates, based on market prices at that date:

-(%) Interest and dividend income, after tax payable by the fund 9,25 Realised and unrealised gains on plan assets (after tax) 2,00 Administration costs (1,00) Expected rate of return 10,25 For 20X1, the expected and actual return on plan assets are as follows: Return on 10 000 held for 12 months at 10,25 % 1 025 Return on 3 000 held for six months at 5 % (equivalent to 10,25 % annually, compounded every six months) 150 Expected return on plan assets for 20X1 1 175 Fair value of plan assets at 31 December 20X1 15 000 Less fair value of plan assets at 1 January 20X1 (10 000) Less contributions received (4 900) Add benefits paid 1 900 Actual return on plan assets 2 000
+% Interest and dividend income, after tax payable by the fund 9.25 Realised and unrealised gains on plan assets (after tax) 2.00 Administration costs (1.00) Expected rate of return 10.25 For 20X1, the expected and actual return on plan assets are as follows);

+TOT ZOAT, the expected and actual return on plan assets are as follows.

+Return on 10,000 held for 12 months at 10.25% 1,025 Return on 3,000 held for six months at 5% (equivalent to 10.25% annually, compounded every six months) 150 Expected return on plan assets for 20X1 1,175 Fair value of plan assets at 31 December 20X1 15,000 continued...

+Less contributions received (4,900)

+Add benefits paid 1,900

+Actual return on plan assets 2,000